 - Ensure your keyword quality has a score higher than 1 or 2.
 You can determine keyword quality with expected clickthrough rate, ad relevance, and landing page experience.

 - Maintain at least a 5% click-through rate (CTR) each month.
 CTR is the number of clicks your ad receives divided by the number of impressions, or times your ad is shown.
 For example, if you had five clicks and 100 impressions, then your CTR would be 5%.

 - Have valid conversion tracking set up through Google Analytics and Google Tag Manager.

-- Have at least 2 sitelink ad extensions.
+- Have at least one responsive search ad per ad group.